dataliterate/data-populator/README.md

 # Sketch Data Populator

-## Why Sketch Data Populator
+## Why Data Populator

-We believe every designer should work with _real_ data as early as possible in the design process for the folloing two reasons:
+We believe designers should work with _real_ data as early as possible in the design process for the following reasons:

-1. Content informs design decisions and helps you convey your purpose
+1. **Content informs design decisions** (and helps you convey your purpose)
-2. Data are relentless, so you better design your UI components for robustness
+2. **Data are relentless** (so you better design your UI components for robustness)

 _Sketch Data Populator_ not only makes you more productive, it changes the way you design user interfaces (at least that's what happened to us).

+## Testing & Credits

+Please report bugs, observations, ideas & feature requests as [issues](https://github.com/preciousforever/sketch-data-populator/issues).

+We conceived _Sketch Data Populator_ to improve our design with data process at [precious design studio](http://precious-forever.com/) and developed the plugin in collaboration with [Lukas Ondrej](https://github.com/lukas77me).
+Please get in touch if you have questions or comments via [@preciousforever](https://twitter.com/preciousforever) or [our website](http://precious-forever.com/contact).

 ## Installation
 1. Download the ZIP file (or clone repository)
 2. Move the file ```Sketch Data Populator.sketchplugin``` into your Sketch Plugins folder.
 In Sketch 3, choose **Plugins › Reveal Plugins Folder…** to open it.

-## Testing & Credits

-Please report bugs, observations, ideas & feature requests as [issues](https://github.com/preciousforever/sketch-data-populator/issues).

-We conceived _Sketch Data Populator_ to improve our design with data process at [precious design studio](http://precious-forever.com/) and developed the plugin in collaboration with [Lukas Ondrej](https://github.com/lukas77me).
-Please get in touch if you have questions or comments via [@preciousforever](https://twitter.com/preciousforever) or [our website](http://precious-forever.com/contact).

 ## How to use …